 Our financial statements are prepared in accordance with accounting principles generally accepted in the United States ("GAAP").
-These accounting principles require us to make certain estimates, judgements and assumptions.
-We believe that the estimates, judgements and assumptions upon which we rely are reasonable based upon information available to us at the time that these estimates, judgements and assumptions are made.
-These estimates, judgements and assumptions can affect the reported amounts of assets and liabilities as of the date of the condensed consolidated financial statements as well as the reported amounts of revenues and expenses during the periods presented.
-Our condensed consolidated financial statements would be affected to the extent there are material differences between these estimates and actual results.
-The following discussion should be read in conjunction with our condensed consolidated financial statements and notes thereto appearing elsewhere in this report.
+These accounting principles require us to make certain estimates, judgments and assumptions.
+We believe that the estimates, judgments and assumptions upon which we rely are reasonable based upon information available to us at the time that these estimates, judgments and assumptions are made.
+These estimates, judgments and assumptions can affect the reported amounts of assets and liabilities as of the date of the financial statements as well as the reported amounts of revenues and expenses during the periods presented.
+Our financial statements would be affected to the extent there are material differences between these estimates and actual results.
+The following discussion should be read in conjunction with our financial statements and notes thereto appearing elsewhere in this report.
 The forward-looking statements made in this report are based only on events or information as of the date on which the statements are made in this report.
 Except as required by law, we undertake no obligation to update or revise publicly any forward-looking statements, whether as a result of new information, future events or otherwise, after the date on which the statements are made or to reflect the occurrence of unanticipated events.
-You should read this report and the documents we refer to in this report and have filed as exhibits to this report completely and with the understanding that our actual future results may be materially different from what we expect.
+You should read this report and have filed as exhibits to this report completely and with the understanding that our actual future results may be materially different from what we expect.
 These risks include, by way of example and without limitation:

 - The company provides services to customers engaged in international commerce.
-Everything that affects international trade has the potential to expand or contract our primary market and adversely impact our operating results - We depend on operators of aircrafts, ships, trucks, ports and airports - We derive a significant portion of our total revenues and net revenues from our largest customers - Due to our dependence on a limited number of customers, we are subject to a concentration of credit risk - Our earnings may be affected by seasonal changes in the transportation industry - Our business is affected by ever increasing regulations from a number of sources in the United States and in foreign locations in which we operate - As a corporation transacting business in multiple countries, we are subject to formal or informal investigations from governmental authorities or others in the countries in which we do business - The global economy and capital and credit markets continue to experience uncertainty and volatility - Our business is subject to significant seasonal fluctuations driven by market demands and each quarter is affected by seasonal trends. - Our revenue and direct costs are subject to significant fluctuations depending on supply and demand for freight capacity.
+Everything that affects international trade has the potential to expand or contract our primary market and adversely impact our operating results. - We depend on operators of aircrafts, ships, trucks, ports and airports. - We derive a significant portion of our total revenues and net revenues from our largest customers. - Due to our dependence on a limited number of customers, we are subject to a concentration of credit risk. - Our earnings may be affected by seasonal changes in the transportation industry.

+- Our business is affected by ever increasing regulations from a number of sources in the United States and in foreign locations in which we operate. - As a multinational corporation, we are subject to formal or informal investigations from governmental authorities or others in the countries in which we do business. - The global economy and capital and credit markets continue to experience uncertainty and volatility. - Our business is subject to significant seasonal fluctuations driven by market demands and each quarter is affected by seasonal trends. - Our revenue and direct costs are subject to significant fluctuations depending on supply and demand for freight capacity.